 Therefore, it needs to be consulted and resulting medical attention provided to the person.

-ADHD is a clinical condition that is diagnosed in an early onset among most children.
-ADHD often continues well into adult life, making it difficult for a person to lead an otherwise normal life.
+ADHD is a clinical condition that is diagnosed at an early onset among most children.
+ADHD continues well into adult life, making it difficult for a person to lead an otherwise normal life.

 ADHD can be spotted when people display physical symptoms such as exhaustion, faulty sleeping routine, restlessness, etc.

-The main limitations faced by people who have ADHD begin at a psychological level: inattention, distracted easily, impulsive, forgetful, and hyperactive.
+The main limitations faced by people who have ADHD begin at a psychological level: inattention, distracted easily, impulsiveness, forgetful, and hyperactivity.

 ADHD is a more severe and sensitive issue that requires definite medical attention.